BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_7_Integrating_Libwally_and_Bitcoin-CLI.md

 ```
 Voila!
 That's the power of Libwally with `bitcoin-cli`.

-Obviously, you can also pass around a PSBT using the functions described in [§16.4](16_4_Using_PSBTs_in_Libwally.md) and that's a more sustainable methodlogy in the modern-day usage of Bitcoin, but in either example, the methodology of passing transactions from `bitcoin-cli` to Libwally code and back should be similarly.
+Obviously, you can also pass around a PSBT using the functions described in [§16.4](16_4_Using_PSBTs_in_Libwally.md) and that's a more up-to-date methodology for the modern-day usage of Bitcoin, but in either example, the concept of passing transactions from `bitcoin-cli` to Libwally code and back should be similar.

 ## Importing & Exporting BIP39 Seeds

-Unfortunately, not all interactions go as smoothly.
-For example, it would be nice if you could either export an HD seed from `bitcoin-cli`, to generate the mnemonic phrase with Libwally, or to generate a seed from a mneomnic phrase on Libwally, and then import it into `bitcoin-cli`.
+Unfortunately, not all interactions between Libwally and `bitcoin-cli` go as smoothly.
+For example, it would be nice if you could either export an HD seed from `bitcoin-cli`, to generate the mnemonic phrase with Libwally, or generate a seed from a mneomnic phrase using Libwally, and then import it into `bitcoin-cli`.
 Unfortunately, neither of these is possible at this time.
 A mneomnic phrase is translated into a seed using HMAC-SHA512, which means the result is 512 bits.
 However, `bitcoin-cli` exports HD seeds (using `dumpwallet`) and imports HD seeds (using `sethdseed`) with a length of 256 bits.
-Until that is changed, never the twain shall meet (and when that does change, there will be another notable improvement in the integration between `bitcoin-cli` and Libwally).
+Until that is changed, never the twain shall meet.

 > :book: ***What's the Difference Between Entropy & a Seed?*** Libwally says that it creates its mnemonic phrases from entropy.
 That's essentially the same thing as a seed: they're both large, randomized numbers.
 So, if `bitcoin-cli` was compatible with 512-bit mnemonic-phrase seeds, you could use one to generate the mneomnic phrases, and get the results that you'd expect.